timchurchard/opendime-utils/README.md

 ## Premise

-It should be possible to create multiple addresses associated to the single Bitcoin/Litecoin private key stored on the Opendime.

-A sealed Opendime can make a signature to prove it controls the private key.
-The public key can be recovered from a signature.
+It is possible to recover the public key from a Bitcoin/Litecoin signature.
+And a sealed Opendime can make a signature to prove it controls the private key.
 Using the public key we are able to derive other addresses such as Bitcoin P2WPKH as well as altcoin addresses such as Litecoin and Ethereum.

 ## Install